 Have Extra Material

 One critical piece of advice you should take is to always keep an extra piece of major material around.
 For instance, you may require about eight plywood pieces based on your measurements to cover double walling in your bedroom.
 Instead, get nine pieces of wood to ensure that you have something extra to work with in case you find your supply short.
+On sites like cutmyplastic.co.uk you can get high-quality wooden sheets at affordable prices for your DIY projects.

 Doing this will also help you save money, gas, time and effort required to purchase the same item again, just for a single extra piece.
 Also, getting an extra piece saves you from having to deal with the stress and virtually guarantees you an interrupted DIY workflow.